-On July 13, 2017, the Governor signed Public Act 92 of 2017 into law, The legislation closed the current hybrid plan (Pension Plus) to newly hired employees as of February 1, 2018 and creates a new optional revised hybrid plan with similar plan benefit calculations but containing a 50/50 cost share between the employee and the employer, including the cost of future unfunded liabilities.
-The assumed rate of return on the new hybrid plan is 6%.
-Further, the law provides that, under certain conditions, the new hybrid plan would close to new employees if the actuarial funded ratio falls below 85% for two consecutive years.
+On July 13, 2017, the Governor signed Public Act 92 of 2017 into law, The legislation closed the Pension Plus plan to newly hired employees as of February 1, 2018 and created a new, optional Pension Plus 2 plan with similar plan benefit calculations but containing a 50/50 contribution share between the employee and the employer, including the cost of future unfunded liabilities.
+The assumed rate of return on the Pension Plus 2 plan is 6%.
+Further, under certain adverse actuarial conditions, the Pension Plus 2 plan would close to new employees if the actuarial funded ratio falls below 85% for two consecutive years.
 The law includes other provisions to the retirement eligibility age, plan assumptions, and unfunded liability payment methods.